 After a dentist extracts a tooth, a common complication is a “dry socket.”
-This painful condition occurs in less than 5% of patients after routine extractions and up to 38% for lower wisdom teeth.1
+This painful complication occurs in less than 5% of patients after routine extractions and up to 38% for lower wisdom teeth.1

-After a tooth is pulled, a hole is left in the gums where the tooth roots were attached to the jawbone.
+After a tooth is removed, a hole is left in the gums where the tooth roots were attached to the jawbone.
 A blood clot forms in the remaining hole—the tooth “socket”—that protects the exposed nerve tissue and blood supply that previously supported the tooth.

 Dry socket symptoms